 Even so, that was not the only means by which the dead were sent on to the next realm.
 It is also recorded that the elderly would often choose to have themselves rowed out into the middle of the Ganges River where they would then fling themselves into the sacred water and be swept away.
 Most people, though, were cremated and their ashes then strewn in the waters of the Ganges, thought to be the source of all life.

 Depending on one's actions, beliefs, and behavior in life, the soul then rose to join with the Oversoul (the Atman) or descended back to the earthly plane in another incarnation.
-According to Hindu belief, the soul would continue to take on as many bodies in as many lifetimes as necessary to finally free one's self from the cycle of rebirth and death; a belief also held by Jains and Buddhists.
+According to Hindu belief, the soul would continue to take on as many bodies in as many lifetimes as necessary to finally free one's self from the cycle of rebirth and death; a belief also held by adherents of Jainism and Buddhism.

 Roman Burial Customs